christophermayfield/thesisprogress/myupdates.md

 #February 21st, 2019

 No work done on my thesis today.
 I mostly read Sam Altman's blog on how to more be more successful in your life.
 I am noticing that i am getting more distracted by people that are around me.
 I am hoping this weekend to get some work done.
 Karina is coming over after work so I am excited to see her.
 Also, I got my tax refund today!
-Yay having a little bit of money
+Yay!
+Having a little bit of money is certainly nice.